-Have you ever dated the love of your life only to find out you were really involved with a jerk or jerkette?
-Well, you aren’t alone.
+Have you ever dated "the love of your life" only to find out you were really involved with a jerk or jerkette?
+If so, you aren’t alone.
 Thousands of people get married every year to the “person of their dreams” only to have the relationship turn into a real nightmare in a few short months.

 “I have seen far too many people fall into the trap of marrying a person thinking that they knew them, but in reality they only knew about them,” said Dr. John Van Epp, relationship expert and author of How to Avoid Marrying a Jerk.

-“As I worked with individuals, I found myself talking with people who repeatedly became involved in unhealthy relationships,” said Dr. Van Epp.
-“When I asked these individuals if they saw any signs of problem areas at the beginning of their relationship the answer was always ‘yes.’
+“As I worked with individuals, I found myself talking with people who repeatedly became involved in unhealthy relationships,” Van Epp said.
+“When I asked these individuals if they saw any signs of problem areas at the beginning of their relationship, the answer was always ‘yes.’
 The bottom line is, they were suffering from what I call the ‘love is blind’ syndrome.
 They had become too attached and involved too quickly and overlooked the problem areas.
 Even when you know what to look for in the dating process, you can still be blindsided when you allow your attachment to become too strong too soon.”

-As a result of his experiences, Dr. Van Epp developed a program to help people form healthy relationships from the very beginning.
-Van Epp proposes that there are five areas a person should know about another person before marrying.
+As a result of his experiences, Van Epp developed a program to help people form healthy relationships from the very beginning.
+He proposes that there are five areas a person should know about another person before marrying.

 The Five Alerts

 Getting to know people is the first bonding dynamic.
 There are five bonding forces that create the feeling of closeness in every romantic relationship.

 - Getting to know about the person you are dating

 - What a person’s conscience is like

 - Relationship skills